Richard Tobin (luthier): Apprenticeship and early career: 1783–1810

-Tobin apprenticed with the renowned Dublin luthier Thomas Perry between 1792–1798.
+Tobin apprenticed with the renowned Dublin luthier Thomas Perry around 1783–1790.
 One instrument bearing his label gives Waterford as his residence in 1800.
-He worked briefly for Bartholomew Murphy in Cork and then worked independently before moving to London shortly before on the advice of Vincenzo Panormo who had earlier worked for Perry.
-Tobins earliest London work is dated 1810 and appears to have been made under the aegis of Henry Lockey Hill.
-A violin dated 1817 is signed ‘R. Tobin for L. Hill’ internally.
-He was established in St Leonard Street, Finsbury Square, and from 1823 in his own premises at 9 West Street, Soho.
+Tobin is believed to have worked briefly for Bartholomew Murphy of Cork shortly afterwards and is listed at Patrick St., Cork in 1805.
+He then worked independently before moving to London on the advice of Vincenzo Panormo, who had earlier worked for Perry.